 - Social media posts

-Calculating the Value Of Your Dallas Construction Accident Claim
+Calculating the Value of Your Dallas Personal Injury Claim

-In the aftermath of your construction accident in Dallas, you may be wondering how much you could be awarded if you chose to move forward with your workers’ compensation, insurance, and civil clans.
-After all, after everything you have been through, you want to be sure that any extra effort you are putting in to get justice is going to pay off in the end.
+In the aftermath of your construction accident in Dallas, you may wonder how much you could be awarded if you chose to move forward with your workers’ compensation, insurance, and civil claims.
+After everything you have been through, you want to be sure that any extra effort you put in to get justice will ultimately pay off.

-With that being said, you have the right to be made whole following your Dallas construction accident.
-That does not mean we expect compensation to make up for what you have been through, but by recovering compensation for your damages, you may feel less of a financial burden going forward.
+You have the legal right to recover all your eligible damages.
+That does not mean we expect compensation to make up for what you have been through, but by recovering compensation for your damages, you may feel less of a financial burden in the future.

-To ensure every loss is taken into consideration, your attorney will need to consider both your economic damages and non-economic damages.
+To ensure we consider every loss, your attorney must consider your economic and non-economic damages.
 Economic damages are fixed financial losses.
 They might include:

 - Costs of mental health counseling